-If you are interested in checking the performance of your program, you can use the command %prun in IPython (this is an IPython-only feature).
+If you are interested in checking the performance of your program, you can use the command %prun in Jupyter.
 For example:

 '''

 def myfunction(x):

 ...

 %prun myfunction(22)

 '''

 The output of the %prun command will show the following information for each function that was called during the execution of your code: